Talk Show | Venezia

 October 25 - November 19, 2006 | video projection | Fond.
 Bevilacqua La Masa, Palazzo Tito, Venezia

-Conceived for Dis-orders exhibition project
+Conceived for DIS-ORDER exhibition project

 Curated by Marco Baravalle

-The artists of Dis-Orders, although through updated strategies, continue to not resign themselves to the pacification of the gallery and the museum space (GLR), to the predominantly ontological mission of the work of art (Nemanja Cvijianovic), to the alleged satellite objectivity of cartography (Hackitectura, Indymedia Estrecho, Fadaiat), the patina of the cultural industry (Serpica Naro), the self-reference of the art world (Andrea Morucchio), the tourist routine of an art city (Trash Band), the decline in university research in Italy (Uninomade), the pro-government attitude of the media (GlobalProject) and the apparent technical neutrality of an English-language textbook (Giuliana Racco).
+The artists of DIS-ORDER, although through updated strategies, continue to not resign themselves to the pacification of the gallery and the museum space (GLR), to the predominantly ontological mission of the work of art (Nemanja Cvijianovic), to the alleged satellite objectivity of cartography (Hackitectura, Indymedia Estrecho, Fadaiat), the patina of the cultural industry (Serpica Naro), the self-reference of the art world (Andrea Morucchio), the tourist routine of an art city (Trash Band), the decline in university research in Italy (Uninomade), the pro-government attitude of the media (GlobalProject) and the apparent technical neutrality of an English-language textbook (Giuliana Racco).

 Exhibiting artists:GLR (Spagna) Nemanja Cvijanovic (Croazia) Serpica Naro (Italia) Uninomade (Italia) GlobalProject (Italia) Javier Toret Medina (Indymedia Estrecho, Fadiaiat) (Spagna) Jose Perez de Lama (Hackitectura, Fadiaiat) (Spagna) Santiago Barber (Fiambrera Barrica) (Spagna) Andrea Morucchio (Italia) Trash Band (Stati Uniti) Giuliana Racco (Canada) Gaston Ramirez Feltrin ( Messico)